kobotoolbox/kobo-transfer/README.md

   and will transfer submission data regardless.

 - Does not support Google question types multiple choice grid, tick box grid, and file attachments.

-  ### Limitations planning to fix/improve (TODO)
+- If date or time format is incorrect when uploading to a Kobo Date or Time question, it will save as "Invalid" in Kobo.
-  -  currently: _submitted_by in Kobo will show username of account running the transfer, for all submissions.
+- _submitted_by in Kobo will show username of account running the transfer, for all submissions
-  -    change to: _submitted_by in Kobo will show up as blank, unless email address of response is saved in google form
-  - currently: If transfer is run multiple times, repetitions will appear in kobo project
-  -    change to: ...

  ## Notes regarding media uploaded as a response in google forms